hpcleuven/VscDocumentation/source/leuven/leuven_module_system.rst

 This convention is in line with other VSC sites and will also be used on wICE and future clusters.
-In order to add such a directory to your modulepath, the following command can be used:
+In order to add such a directory to your modulepath, the following command can be used (e.g. for Genius):

 .. code-block:: shell